open-science-community-uppsala/open_science_community_uppsala/docs/events/20250912_jonas_soederberg/README.md

-Why open science is necessary in a global context and how having reliable and good assurance, authentication and authorisation infrastructure is vital to achive that.
+Why open science is necessary in a global context and how having reliable and good assurance, authentication and authorisation infrastructure is vital to achieve that.